-Attachment 10: Program Organizational Chart (required) Provide a one-page illustration that depicts the organizational structure of the program.

-Attachment 11: Maintenance of Effort Documentation (required)

-Provide a baseline aggregate for actual non-federal EMA/TGA political subdivision expenditures for HIV-related core medical and support services during the most recently completed FY prior to the application deadline and an estimate for the next fiscal year using a table similar to the one below.
+- Attachment 10: Program Organizational Chart (required) Provide a one-page illustration that depicts the organizational structure of the program.
+Include the names of department and/or program managers and coordinators. - Attachment 11: Maintenance of Effort Documentation (required) Provide a baseline aggregate for actual non-federal EMA/TGA political subdivision expenditures for HIV-related core medical and support services during the most recently completed FY prior to the application deadline and an estimate for the next fiscal year using a table similar to the one below.
 Also include a description of the process and elements used to determine the amount of expenditures in the MOE calculations.
 [See Section 2605(a)(1)(B) of the PHS Act.
-Core medical services and support services are defined in Section 2604(c)(3) and 2604(d) of the legislation and HRSA/HAB service definitions distributed to all recipients.]
+Core medical services and support services are defined in Section 2604(c)(3) and 2604(d) of the legislation and HRSA service definitions distributed to all recipients.]
 HRSA will enforce statutory MOE requirements through all available mechanisms.

-FY Prior to Application (Actual) Actual prior FY non-federal EMA/TGA political subdivision expenditures for HIV-related core medical and support services.
-Amount: \$ NON-FEDERAL EXPENDITURES Current FY of Application (Estimated) Estimated current FY non-federal EMA/TGA political subdivision expenditures for HIV-related core medical and support services.
-Amount: \$
+NON-FEDERAL EXPENDITURES FY Prior to Application (Actual) Current FY of Application (Estimated) Actual prior FY non-federal EMA/TGA political subdivision expenditures for HIV-related core medical and support services.
+Estimated current FY non-federal EMA/TGA political subdivision expenditures for HIV-related core medical and support services.
+Amount: \$ Amount: \$